renovatebot/renovate/docs/usage/self-hosted-experimental.md

 !!! note
     For the GitHub Enterprise Server platform only.

-If set, Renovate will rewrite GitHub Enterprise Server's pagination responses to use the base URL from the Renovate config.
+If set, Renovate will rewrite GitHub Enterprise Server's pagination responses to use the `endpoint` URL from the Renovate config.

 ## `OTEL_EXPORTER_OTLP_ENDPOINT`